Waviz-Team/Waviz/README.md

 ### Methods
 **connectAudioSource( ):** A router that takes in an audioSource as an argument.
 This will route the audio to correct managers that we have pre-defined.
 The current audio supported are:
 * HTML Audio elements (defined as a HTML Audio Element)
+* HTML Video elements (defined as a HTML Video Element)
 * Local File inputs
 * URL/path strings to media files (defined as a string path)
 * Microphone (defined by 'microphone') - This will require user permission for microphone access of the tab.